• Skip to primary navigation

 garlic paste

-You can absolutely blend ginger and garlic together, in equal ratio, into a paste.
+You can blend ginger and garlic together, in equal ratio, into a paste.
 In fact, grocery stores often sell the paste in the combination of the two.
+Check out these recipes to use ginger garlic paste of which paneer wraps and Indian paneer recipes are readers favorites.

 Personally, I like to make it separately as some recipes only need ginger and no garlic and some of the recipes may call for more of one than the other.